 We need to work harder to make our visitors feel special.

-Email marketing allows us to develop our relationship with potential customers.
-The more relevant our email content is to our subscriber, the stronger our chance is of developing a long term relationship.
+Email marketing allows us to develop our relationships with potential customers.
+The more relevant our email content is to our subscribers, the stronger our chance is of developing a long term relationship.

 These 6 steps will take your email marketing from one generic promotional scream to a bunch of loyal-customer-generating conversations.